 3 – Burpees

 This should be number one.
 What a useless exercise.
 A belly flop, followed by a pushup that looks like a bad version of “the worm” into a half-hearted jump squat at the top.
 Over and over until you feel like puking.
 Made even more dangerous by adding a weight vest or dumbbells.
 The transition from pushup position to squat position falls into the same category as the tire flips, it’s nearly impossible to get your feet back under you without forcefully and explosively flexing your spine.
 If you’re going to try to combine two exercises into one for conditioning purposes, just do the two exercises back to back and skip the dangerous transition.
 Really want to get your heart rate up with an athletic movement?
 Sprint; sprint as hard as you can for as long as it would take to do however many burpees you were going to do.
 Instead of forced spinal flexion and a low level of power output you’ll get explosive full hip extension, rotational power, and you’ll get your heart rate through the roof.
 You’ll also likely do more sprinting than burpess on the playing field so you have a direct carryover from your training to competition.

 Steve Zarriello B.S., CSCS, TPI Certified, is the Owner of Olympia Fitness and Performance in Cranston, R.I.
-He has been a strength and conditioning coach for 10 years and has trained athletes of all sports and levels, but his passion is training golfers to keep them injury free and help them improve their game.
+He has been a strength and conditioning coach for almost 15 years and has trained athletes of all sports and levels, but his passion is training golfers to keep them injury free and help them improve their game.